naumazeredo/SideShooter/README.md

 Design
 ------
 - All players start equal.
 No classes, races or unique weapons (maybe races or classes, later)
-- Players have a weapon equipped, a weapon on his back, two skills and two techniques (maybe equipments too, later)
+- Players have a weapon equipped, a weapon on his back, a jetpack, three skills and two techniques (maybe equipments too, later)
 - _Skills_ are simple actions (e.g.: dash, hight jump, taunt, retreat)
 - _Techniques_ are unique abilities that perform some kind of special effect, sometimes requiring the player to be equipped with some type of weapon/equipment

-- Players can move right and left, jump, shoot/attack and use a jetpack
+- Players can move right and left, shoot/attack and use a jetpack
 - Weapons can be close-combat or ranged
 - Ranged weapons can have projectiles or not (small bullet guns will have no projectiles.
 Rocket-propellers and bows/crossbows must have)